Rights and Responsibilities

 - Alert their professors of academic/classroom concerns as soon as they occur

-- Alert the Student Disability Coordinator of academic/non-academic concerns as soon as they occur
+- Alert the Student Accessibility Coordinator of academic/non-academic concerns as soon as they occur

 Faculty Rights/Responsibilities Summarized (when accommodating students with disabilities)

 - Taped Lectures – It is the faculty member’s right to request a written agreement before allowing the student to tape record the class.
-The agreement is provided by Student Disability Services.
+The agreement is provided by Student Accessibility Coordinator.

 - Classroom Behavior – All university students must adhere to the university code of conduct regardless of the disability.
-Infractions of this code should be directed to the Vice President for Student Affairs and Success (VPSAS) in the Office of Student Affairs.
-If the student has been identified as a student with a disability, this information should be provided to the VPSAS to facilitate collaboration with the Student Disability Coordinator.
+Infractions of this code should be directed to the Vice President for Student Affairs (VPSA) in the Division of Student Affairs.
+If the student has been identified as a student with a disability, this information should be provided to the VPSA to facilitate collaboration with the Student Accessibility Coordinator.

 - Alternative Testing – An alternative testing site is provided by the University Testing Center located in Billy C. Black Building 195.

-- Referral – If a faculty member is notified by a student that he/she has a disability or if the student brings a medical statement to the instructor, it is the faculty member’s responsibility to refer the student with his/her medical statement to Student Disability Coordinator.
-Also, if an instructor notices that a student is not performing up to standards and suspects there might be a learning disability, it is recommended that he/she refer the student to Disability Services.
+- Referral – If a faculty member is notified by a student that he/she has a disability or if the student brings a medical statement to the instructor, it is the faculty member’s responsibility to refer the student with his/her medical statement to the Student Accessibility Coordinator.
+Also, if an instructor notices that a student is not performing up to standards and suspects there might be a learning disability, it is recommended that he/she refer the student to Student Accessibility Services.